muhammadsulemanroy/muhammadsulemanroy/README.md

 My learning journey began at Skylarks It Solutions organization, where I immersed myself.
 Almost 2 Years of dedication, I gained foundational skills in MERN stack development.
 My time there further honed my skills and introduced me to the practical world of MERN stack development.

-Currently, I'm a MERN stack developer at Sylarks It Solutions.
+Currently, I'm a MERN stack developer at Infini8ai.
 This role has allowed me to continue learning and applying my skills.